coreos/coreos-kubernetes/Documentation/deploy-master.md

 DOCKER_OPT_IPMASQ=""
 ```

 If using Flannel for networking, setup the Flannel CNI configuration with below.
-If you intend to use Calico for networking, follow the guide to [Set Up Calico For Network Policy](#set-up-calico-for-network-policy-optional) instead.
+If you intend to use Calico for network policy, follow the guide to [Set Up Calico For Network Policy](#set-up-calico-for-network-policy-optional) instead.

 **/etc/kubernetes/cni/net.d/10-flannel.conf**